wnielson/pyomxplayer/README.rst

 Python wrapper module around `OMXPlayer <https://github.com/popcornmix/omxplayer>`_ for the Raspberry Pi.

-Forked from <https://github.com/jbaiter/pyomxplayer>`_ and updated to support 0.3.0 of omxplayer.
+Forked https://github.com/jbaiter/pyomxplayer and updated to support 0.3.0 of omxplayer.
 Previous versions are not supported since data formats have changed over time.
 Check out a previous commit if you want a version that supports 0.2.6.